SLongshaw/ParaSiF/doc/FEniCS_2019.1.0_Local_Installation.md

 Download, configure and install DOLFIN
 ---------------------------------------

-Download DOLFIN, and make sure that all the dependencies and their location are correct:
+Download DOLFIN, and make sure that all the dependencies and their locations are correct:

 ```bash
 cd $BUILD_DIR